 Details with Side Effects

 In the days following intravitreal injection of OZURDEX®, patients are at risk for potential complications including in particular, but not limited to, the development of endophthalmitis or elevated intraocular pressure.
-If the eye becomes red, sensitive to light, painful, or develops a change in vision, the patient should seek immediate care from an ophthalmologist.
+If the eye becomes red, sensitive to light, painful, or develops a change in vision, advise patient to seek immediate care from an ophthalmologist.

 Patients may experience temporary visual blurring after receiving an intravitreal injection.
-They should not drive or use machines until this has resolved.
+Advise patients not drive or use machines until this has resolved.